-The importance of power transformer that needs to receive grid power supply and transform it to a useful voltage level can not be emphasized enough.
+The importance of a power transformer that needs to receive a grid power supply and transform it into a useful voltage level can not be emphasized enough.

-Transformers belong to one of the most critical equipment that has to maintain continuous power supply in order for production to operate.
-In case such an equipment fails, the loss of power supply to consumers means critical breakdown.
+Transformers belong to one of the most critical equipment that have to maintain continuous power supply in order for production to operate.
+In case such equipment fails, the loss of power supply to consumers means critical breakdown.

 Having equipment reliability data helps with an assessment of the overall reliability of an electric system and in combination with the analysis of past failure data, future failure behavior can be reduced.

 The transformer monitoring system (TMS) is built with a clear goal - to help its users improve asset management and prevent critical equipment from unplanned shutdowns.
 With over 500 systems installed around the globe, the TMS system sets the standards in transformer monitoring.

 The transformer monitoring system is an object-oriented system (SCADA system – process-oriented system).
 It provides insight into the state of a transformer and its real-time service conditions.
 The system uses several key functions such as:

 - estimations based on measured values and transformer data (algorithms)

 - comparison of current and initial values (trends)

 - comparison of current values with those obtained from a model (model monitoring)

 The worldwide transformer reliability survey conducted by CIGRE WG A2.37 and published in Brochure no. 642, collected and analyzed 964 major failures which occurred in the period 1996 to 2010, within a total population of 167,459 transformer-years, contributed by 58 utilities from 21 countries.